Clarity Before Anything Else

 Hi, I'm Camden

-I write The Engineering Way because I’m curious about how good work actually gets done.
+I write The Engineering Way because I’m curious about how a better future is actually built.

-I learn by reading widely, asking questions, and talking to people who’ve solved problems I haven’t encountered yet.
-Writing is how I think through what I’m learning — connecting ideas, testing clarity, and working out what truly matters.
+I learn by reading a lot, asking dumb questions, and talking to people who’ve already made the mistakes I haven’t yet.
+Writing is how I pressure-test what I’m learning.
+It’s where ideas either hold up or fall apart.

-This site is that work in public.
-Not polished conclusions, but the process of figuring things out: what makes teams effective, how decisions get made, and why some approaches work while others don’t.
+This site is me doing that out loud.
+Not polished answers — more like working notes on what actually works: how good teams operate, how decisions really get made, and why some approaches scale while others quietly fail.

 Engineer.
 Writer.
 Student of the work.